artandrey/event-driven/packages/bullmq/README.md

 ### Defining Flow Tasks

+Flow tasks extend `BullMqFlowTask` and can contain child tasks.
 Always use named interfaces for event payloads to ensure type safety and clarity.

 ```typescript
 import { BullMqFlowTask, BullMqTask } from '@event-driven-architecture/bullmq';